fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/README.md

 This first tool performs the following steps:

 1. As the user presses the Step 1 button, a graphical user interface (GUI) pops-up asking for 3 parameters:
-		- Where the lif files are: this parameter can be fed either by dragging and dropping the folder to the blank space or by using the "browse" button.
+	- _**Where the lif files are**_: this parameter can be fed either by dragging and dropping the folder to the blank space or by using the "browse" button.
-		- Where to save files: where to place the root folder for the output data structure.
+	- _**Where to save files**_: where to place the root folder for the output data structure.
-		- Median filtering radius: the radius of the median filter applied to stack summed projection, used for cells detections.
+	- _**Median filtering radius**_: the radius of the median filter applied to stack summed projection, used for cells detections.

 <p align=center>
 	<img src="https://github.com/fabricecordelieres/IJ-Toolset_Root-Photoactivation-Analysis/blob/main/images/GUI_Step1.png">